WilliamsCommando/WilliamsCommando/README.md

 - 👋 Hi, I’m @WilliamsCommando
-- 👀 I’m interested in an internship in the direction of frontend
+- 👀 I’m interested in an internship in the direction of QA
 - 🌱 I'm currently studying at school 21 in a Kazan
 - 📫 How to reach me: @maxiin bud - telegram